AWS IAM: Architecting Identity, Access, and Authorization at Scale

 --policy-arn arn:aws:iam::123456789012:policy/MyCustomPolicy

-# Attach policy to GROUP
+Attach a policy to a group

 aws iam attach-group-policy \